Agade09/Agade-Code-Royale-Postmortem/Agade_CR_Postmortem.md

-# Agade Code 4 Life Postmortem
+# Agade Code Royale Postmortem

 I will describe my AI which finished 3rd on the Code Royale competition on Codingame.